 “Many of our enrolled students have jobs lined up even before they graduate from the program,” said Coy Callison, Associate Dean of Graduate Studies for the College of Media & Communication.
 “The 30-hour program not only allows students to receive jobs more quickly than those with only bachelor degrees, but it also often translates to higher pay, and more promotions as well.”

 Students generally complete the 30-hour program within one full year of attendance at Texas Tech with specific classes catered to the fall, spring and summer semesters.
 Through this professionally-geared program, students are given the option of choosing a general mass communications or sports-media track based on their individual interests.

 Each program entails specific courses that accommodate each area of communication, including public relations, advertising, electronic media and journalism.
-Students appreciate that the curriculum integrates all areas of mass communications, therefore, giving students a more complete understanding of the industry.
+Students appreciate that the curriculum integrates all areas of mass communication, therefore, giving students a more complete understanding of the industry.

-Current MA student Brittany Campbell, a unit coordinator at the Texas Tech Health Sciences Center Office of Alumni Relations, said that the array of classes in the program has broadened her understanding of how strategic communication can be used across disciplines.
+Current master's student Brittany Campbell, a unit coordinator at the Texas Tech Health Sciences Center Office of Alumni Relations, said that the array of classes in the program has broadened her understanding of how strategic communication can be used across disciplines.

 “The classes are so eclectic, Campbell said.
 “We are getting to take classes in advertising, public relations, electronic media and journalism.
 I think the diversity actually does help.”

 Campbell also notes that the program has allowed her to come in contact with many other students who she feels will be leaders in industry.